rbeura5/rbeura5/README.md

 ### 🔄 Version Control
 - **Git**: Managing code and collaborating seamlessly with teams using Git.
+-

-## 📚 Learning Journey
+- ## 📚 Learning Journey

 I’m constantly learning and experimenting with new tools.
 Here’s a sneak peek into what I'm currently exploring:

 - **Advanced Kubernetes**: Scaling and managing complex applications.
 - **Advanced Terraform**: Infrastructure automation and multi-cloud environments.
-- **AWS Advanced Services**: Going beyond EC2 and diving deep into services like AWS Code-pipeline, VPC,S3,IAM,Auto-scalling,load-balancing,  and others.
+- **AWS Advanced Services**: Going beyond EC2 and diving deep into services like Lambda, VPC, and others.
+- **OpenTofu**: Exploring this community-driven, open-source alternative to Terraform to simplify cloud infrastructure management.

+- Thanks for checking out my repo! 🌟 Let’s continue to learn, automate, and scale together! 🚀